 This acquisition targets institutional custody infrastructure.
 Not wallets.
 Not on-ramps.
 Not DeFi protocols.
 The specific technology Mastercard acquired sits between large financial institutions and their on-chain assets, the exact choke point that controls who gets access, at what cost, and under what compliance conditions.

-Think about how Mastercard has handled every other disruptive payment method it has "embraced."
+Think about how Mastercard has handled every other rival payment method it has "embraced."
 BNPL players got absorbed and slowed.
 Prepaid cards got layered with fees.
 ACH got monetized with premium tiers.
 The pattern is 25 years old and completely consistent.

 Mastercard paid $1.8B to enter a custody market with an estimated $300B AUM.
 That's a 0.6% entry cost on the total addressable market.
 This is a deeply discounted land grab, not a validation of fair value.